Dana94/2019-website/blog/2020-05-22-css-animations-part-1.md

 tags: ['coding', 'css', 'frontend']
 ---

-I've been meaning to write a post on CSS animations for a long time now.
+I've been meaning to write a post on CSS animations for a long time.
 I am in no way an expert in creating breath-taking animations in code.

 Yet.